rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

 **Suggested time:** 10 minutes

 As a team, identify and agree on one common challenge to focus on for the rest of the workshop.
-This could be something simple, like scheduling meetings, or something more complex, like an outdated process.
+This could be something simple, like scheduling meetings, or something complex — for example, processes tied to multiple systems, sensitive data, or compliance requirements.
 The goal is to spark conversation about what’s working, what’s not, and where AI might play a role.

 You'll complete the following: